API Management

 API Management Settings

-Users with the "Admin" and "Staff" roles can generate API authentication credentials and manage API authentication settings.
+Users with the "Admin" roles can generate API authentication credentials and manage API authentication settings.

 Accessing API Authentication Settings